WCAG 2.2: What the New Accessibility Version Brings

 - Dense pagination links.

-Solution: increase to minimum 24×24, or add padding making the clickable area 24×24 (even if visible is smaller).
+Solution: increase to minimum 24×24, or add padding making the clickable area 24×24 even if the visible element is smaller.

 Dragging Movements (2.5.7)

 Solution: add alternative controls (buttons, numeric inputs).
-Keep drag as preferred but not unique.
+Keep drag as preferred but not the only method.

 Accessible Authentication (3.3.8)